-As a beginner or expert practitioner, you will need a plethora of guard passing techniques because the guard is one of the most played positions you should handle.
-The good news is that there are several guards passes to choose from in Brazilian jiu-jitsu.
+As a beginner or expert practitioner, you will need many guard passing techniques because the guard is one of the most played positions you should handle.
+The good news is several guards pass in Brazilian jiu-jitsu.

 Knee Cut Pass

 The player should create space and manage distance within his opponent to perform the knee slide pass.
-Then, he should slide his knee over the opponent’s legs while controlling the opponent’s hips and shoulders.
+Then, he should slide his knee over the opponent’s legs while controlling his hips and shoulders.

 In the following video, Lucas Lepri teaches you how to execute the knee-cutting pass from an open guard.
 Surely, Learning the knee slice pass will help you improve your guard passing strategy to pass an opponent’s guard.